9gel/leave_meeting_button/README.md

 * A single-switch mechanical keyboard / macropad with a large 3D-printed keycap
 * Supported by 3 stabilizers so you can press anywhere
 * Powered by a Pro Micro
+* Really only sends an Alt-F4 to the active window.
+So this assumes the Zoom window is the current focus
 * A prototype - not for sale (yet)

 ## How to build (TL;DR)